ARTMATTAN FILMS LATEST RELEASES

 Rolê - Stories of Brazilian Protests in Malls

-Protests against the violence of security guards and shopping mall employees in Brazil have mobilized thousands of people in recent years.
-This form of protest showed the barriers imposed by racial discrimination and social exclusion.
-This documentary describes the lives and memories of three black activists that went through traumatic racism situations and took part in the protests which recently took place in shopping malls in Brazil.
-Discover the dreams, beauty, poetry, art and politics of a generation that has found new ways of dealing with violence by promoting an intense debate across the country.
+Protests against the violence perpetrated by security guards and shopping mall employees in Brazil have mobilized thousands of people in recent years.
+These protests have highlighted the barriers imposed by racial discrimination and social exclusion.
+This documentary explores the lives and memories of three black activists who have faced traumatic experiences of racism and participated in recent shopping mall protests in Brazil.
+Discover the dreams, beauty, poetry, art, and politics of a generation that has found new ways to confront violence by fostering an intense national debate.

-Directed by Vladimir Seixas / 2021 / 82 minutes / Documentary / Brazil
+Directed by Vladimir Seixas / 2021 / 82 minutes / Documentary / Brazil / Portuguese with English subtitles.

 DIRECTOR AND CAST